Updated: February 17, 2017

-- Elafonisi (a 90 minute drive from Chania) is the best beach on Crete and one of my favorite beaches in the world.
+- Elafonisi (a 90 minute drive from Chania) is the best beach on Crete and one of my favorite beaches anywhere.

-- The two best hotels on Crete are Casa Delfino Hotel & Spa in Chania and Blue Palace Resort & Spa in Elounda.
+- The best hotels on Crete are the Casa Delfino Hotel & Spa in Chania, the Caramel Grecotel Boutique Resort in Rethymnon, and the Elounda Beach Hotel in Elounda.
 They have a very different atmosphere so complement each other perfectly.

-- My favorite budget hotel on Crete is the Mantraki Hotel Apartments in Agios Nikolaos – large rooms with kitchens (great for families), close to the beach, and super friendly owners.
+- The best budget hotel on Crete is the Mantraki Hotel Apartments in Agios Nikolaos – large rooms with kitchens (great for families), close to the beach, and super friendly owners.